Merkoba/Hue/README.md

 >How many active sockets a user can have at the same time.
 After this limit all incoming socket connections are droppped.

 "images_domain_white_or_black_list"
 >Whether images_domain_list is a whitelist or a blacklist of domains.
+This should be "white" or "black".

 "images_domain_list"
 >If this is a white list, only image sources belonging to this domain will be accepted.
 If it's a blacklist, image sources from this domain will be rejected.
+This should be an array of strings of root domains.

 "tv_domain_white_or_black_list"
 >Whether tv_domain_list is a whitelist or a blacklist of domains.
+This should be "white" or "black".

 "tv_domain_list"
 >If this is a white list, only tv sources belonging to this domain will be accepted.
 If it's a blacklist, tv sources from this domain will be rejected.
+This should be an array of strings of root domains.

 "radio_domain_white_or_black_list"
 >Whether radio_domain_list is a whitelist or a blacklist of domains.
+This should be "white" or "black".

 "radio_domain_list"
 >If this is a white list, only radio sources belonging to this domain will be accepted.
 If it's a blacklist, radio sources from this domain will be rejected.
+This should be an array of strings of root domains.

 ## The following reside in config.secret.json